collectivecardgame/library/website/blog/2019-12-22-commentary.md

 We’re opening up a [Google sheet](https://docs.google.com/spreadsheets/d/1E1oSu-ddpYJlCuC-dd5_GM49KvWXNsqxLlCa5DKYguY/edit#gid=0) with empty spaces for a commentary on every card in the game so far, and asking for your help in filling it out.
 Everyone has permission to write on this for now.

-**Unlike other features, however, if we don’t have commentary on half of the cards in the game by the end of the year, then we’ll hold off on making this feature for now.** Technically the feature is not very hard, but I think it detracts from the game if it’s only half implemented.
+**Unlike other features, however, if we don’t have commentary on half of the cards in the game by January 15, then we’ll hold off on making this feature for now.** Technically the feature is not very hard, but I think it detracts from the game if it’s only half implemented.
 (If we don’t get this done in time i’ll be really sad, to be honest.
 I’m a big believer in this idea.)

 ## Goals of this feature